 - Write a policy statement addressing an issue of importance relevant to your application and future career plans.
 See the Truman Foundation’s website for details.

-- Completed applications, letters of recommendation, and policy statements are due to Henry Dyson in the LSA Honors Program on the Friday before Thanksgiving.
+- Completed applications, letters of recommendation, and policy statements are due to Henry Dyson in the LSA Honors Program on the Monday before Thanksgiving at 12 noon.

 - The U-M Truman Committee will interview candidates and select U-M’s official nominees in early December.
 Committee members will work extensively with these nominees to polish their applications before submission to the Truman Foundation in late January.